dettrace/dettrace/README.md

 output.

 ## Unimplemented System Calls
-We use a whitelist to determinizing system calls.
+We use a whitelist to determinize system calls.
 Therefore any system call not implemented will throw a runtime exception.

 ## Testing